tpoisot/ms_proba_networks/ms/maintext.md

 or of the variance of any three species forming a given motif, but their expressions become rapidly untractable and are better computer than written.

+### Unipartite projection of bipartite networks

+As the unipartite projection of a bipartite network is obtained by assigning an edge between any two nodes that are connected through at least one node of the other mode, it is readily obtained using the formula in the *Path length* section.
+This yields either the probability of an edge in the unipartite projection (of the upper or lower nodes), or if using the matrix multiplication, the expected number of such nodes.

 # Applications

 In this section, we will provide an overview of the applications